indykiss/DataStructures-Algos/Concepts.md

     Changes base from b to c
     Useful for when we want to change the base of 10 (default) to something else

+Important to note: In CS, it's almost always assumed that the base of a log is 2.
+SO log(n) === log(2)(n).
+    In usual maths, the usual base is 10.
+BUT computers use binary, so log base 2.
+    Also note, log base 2 is also represented as lg.

 Useful for these types of questions:
     How many times do we need to double 1 before we get to n?: log(2)n Which is what we do in binary search!!

 ## Binary search